Welcome!

 Free Shipping.

-Our Fabulous Retreat Swag Bag.
+Our Fabulous Retreat Stitch & Stash Tote Bag.

 Deposit & Payment Policy: A minimum $100.00 non-refundable deposit is required to secure your registration.
-All remaining fees must be paid in full by the close of business on August 18, 2023.
+All remaining fees must be paid in full by the close of business on August 15, 2025.

-Cancellation Policy: Attendees cancelling their registration by the close of business on September 1, 2023, will receive a full refund less the $100.00 non-refundable deposit, which will be retained as a cancellation-processing fee.
-Cancellations received between September 1 and September 15, will receive a 50% refund minus the $100.00 non-refundable deposit.
+Cancellation Policy: Attendees cancelling their registration by 4 pm ET on August 29, 2025, will receive a full refund less the $100.00 non-refundable deposit, which will be retained as a cancellation-processing fee.
+Cancellations received between August 30 and September 11 will receive a 50% refund less the $100.00 non-refundable deposit.
 There will be no refunds for cancellations received after 4 p.m.
-ET on September 15, 2023.
-Cancellations must be made in writing, and emailed to the UMass Conference Services Registration Office: registration@umass.edu.
+ET on September 11, 2025.
+Cancellations must be made in writing and emailed to the UMass Conference Services Registration Office: registration@umass.edu.

 How to Register